zfleurime/MyTwitterFragment/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+[x] Used fonts for better UI
+[x] Used card Views for RecyclerView displayed

 ## Video Walkthrough